Atomwaffenverbotsvertrag UNO 2017

 Recalling that, in accordance with the Charter of the United Nations, States

-must refrain in their international relations from the threat or use of force against
+must refrain in their international relations from the threat or use of force

-the territorial integrity or political independence of any State, or in any other
+the territorial integrity or political independence of any State, or in any

 manner inconsistent with the Purposes of the United Nations, and that the